dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 1. Now, try clicking Send repeatedly until you hit the rate limit

 Once you hit the rate limit, you should then get rejections advising you that you are over your limit.

-### Suspend an Application (informational--no activity in this section)
-The key validation policy requires that an application is in a registered state.
-If you suspend an application, all requests to this API are rejected (Hint: You can suspend an application from an API’s Applications > Registered tabs).
-If you send the same request you sent in the previous section, it is rejected.
-The application to API contract is broken; it will remain broken (and all requests are rejected) until the application is reregistered.

-If you suspended the application, make sure that you reapprove the registration before proceeding to the next section.

-### Reissue a new Application Key (informational--no activity in this section)
-If an application key is compromised, you can reissue a new key for the application from its detail page in the Developer Portal or the Manager Portal.

-Application keys are established at the application level.
-If you change an application’s key, this affects all APIs with a key validation policy applied to which an application is registered.
-Every request to these APIs must use the new key.
-Requests using the old key are rejected.
-APIs without the key validation policy are not affected as these do not require a valid application key to pass requests.

-### Deregister an Application from an API (informational--no activity in this section)
-You can deregister an application from an API if the application no longer needs to use the API.
-When an application is de-registered, the record of registration is deleted and all requests to APIs with an associated key validation policy are rejected.
-If you re-register an application to an API, the existing application key remains valid as keys are established at the application level and not the API level.

-You can deregister an application from both the Management Portal (from the Registrations tab for an API, the fifth tab on the left) and the Developer Portal (on the application detail page).

-Oracle recommends that you first suspend an application registration if there are issues with a specific API.
-If you determine that the API will no longer be used for an application, then you can deregister the application.

 ## Analytics
 API Platform Cloud Service includes analytics that you can use to determine how, when, and why your APIs are being used; review how often and why requests are rejected; and track trends in this data over time.